FrancescaFati/UnderXAI-OVIT/README.md

-# OC_seg_analysis
+# OC_seg_analysis & PCS Classification Pipeline

+This repository provides tools for:
-This script computes lesion features (volume, surface area, compactness, fractal dimension, and number of sub-lesions) from a local NIfTI segmentation file.
-Results are saved as a CSV file.
+- Computing lesion features (volume, surface area, compactness, fractal dimension, and number of sub-lesions) from NIfTI segmentation files.
+- Training and evaluating a deep learning model for PCS (Primary Cytoreductive Surgery) classification using clinical and imaging data.
+- Bootstrapped model evaluation for robust metric estimation.

 ## Requirements
 - Python 3.7+